Need examples of a baby nighttime routine to do every night? Learn how to establish a consistent evening routine to help your newborn sleep.

-Activities to do during your baby nighttime routine
+Activities to do during your routine

 With routines, you’re not bound to any particular activity.
 Do the things you and your baby enjoy, and leave the rest.
 Plus, there are so many activities to choose from that you’ll have plenty of chances to see which ones you like.
 Here are a few ideas:

-- Songs: One of our nighttime routines was singing Twinkle, Twinkle Little Star and The Itsy Bitsy Spider before laying my kids down in bed.
+- Songs: One of our nighttime routines was singing Twinkle, Twinkle Little Star, and The Itsy Bitsy Spider before laying my kids down in bed.
 It became a tradition all through their toddler years, too!

 - Books: I’m a fan of reading books to kids, especially in the evenings.
 It becomes a fantastic time for you to snuggle and share a special moment, all while building a habit of reading.
-Check out my list of bedtime books for recommendations!

 - Say “good night”: One of my favorite nighttime activities was carrying my baby around the room and saying good night to certain fixtures.
-I borrowed this idea from the book, Goodnight Moon, another of our favorite books.
-Before turning off the lights, we’d say good night to pictures, lamps, and special toys before laying him down.
+I got this idea from the book, Goodnight Moon.
+Before turning off the lights, say good night to pictures, lamps, and special toys before laying her down in the crib.

 Every baby will have a different nighttime routine, and even this routine will evolve as he grows.

 And while off days will happen, the most important factor in an effective routine is consistency.
 Be consistent so that if the time comes for you to change plans, your baby is more willing to oblige.
 Having grown so used to a consistent routine, he can see off days as exciting changes, not overwhelming disruptions.

 Even now, my kids still have a routine that has evolved as they grew up.
 We’ve replaced feedings with tucking in, though we still read books as we did when they were babies.